magento/devdocs/src/guides/v2.3/graphql/index.md

 *  Order history for logged in customers
 *  Reorders
-*  Replace product-specific mutations that add products to a card with a single mutation that can handle all product types
+*  Replace product-specific mutations that add products to a cart with a single mutation that can handle all product types
 *  Gift wrapping and messages
 *  Saved payment methods
 *  Inventory Management store pickups